-Hair Mineral Analysis is screening test to measure the levels of up to 60 essential minerals and toxic metals.
+Another method we use at Aculosophy acupuncture clinic is Hair Mineral Analysis.
+This is a screening test to measure the levels of up to 60 essential minerals and toxic metals.
 With correct testing and interpretation, one can construct a comprehensive metabolic profile of the human body.

 Benefits of Hair Mineral Analysis

 Hair is an excellent biopsy material.
 It is easy to sample, easily preserved and transported, represents a soft tissue of the body, and is a storage and eliminative tissue.
 As hair grows it forms a permanent record of the body’s nutritional deficiencies or excesses.

 This information, along with dietary and nutritional evaluations, will provide the basis for a nutritional balancing program to establish and maintain optimal levels of wellness.
 By correcting tissue mineral levels and ratios with proper diet, supplementary nutrients and lifestyle modifications, many physical and behavioural health conditions can be prevented or reversed.

 Minerals screened include electrolytes - calcium, magnesium, sodium, potassium and phosphorus and trace minerals - copper, manganese, chromium, selenium, iron, molybdenum, lithium, cobalt,and zinc.

 Elevated readings can have different meanings depending upon:

 The elevated concentration of the mineral in question

 Whether a specific treatment, regimen or diet is being followed

 Toxic metal screening includes lead, mercury, cadmium, arsenic, nickel, and aluminum.